united-security-providers/usp-core-waap/src/docs/crs-virtual-patch.md

 # Virtual Patch

+Applying a virtual patch on a web application firewall provides immediate protection against known vulnerabilities without requiring downtime or changes to the application's source code.
+It's a cost-effective, temporary solution that reduces the risk of attacks until a permanent patch on the application source code can be implemented.

 The Virtual Patch feature of Core WAAP works in conjunction with [OWASP Core Rule Set](https://coreruleset.org/) (CRS) feature.
 It provides a possibility to add a custom rule to standard CRS rules.
 This will allow any vulnerabilities to be immediately patched without waiting for the CRS rules to be updated.

 ## Configuration